mykolesiko/algo/README.md

-# Tasks from codeforces developed when studied in MADE
+# Tasks on algorithms from codeforces developed when studied in MADE